girder/django-large-image/README.md

 - [ ] Support GeoDjango's [`GDALRaster`](https://docs.djangoproject.com/en/4.0/ref/contrib/gis/gdal/#django.contrib.gis.gdal.GDALRaster)
 - [ ] Tie large-image's caching into Django's cache (might require upstream work in large-image)
 - [ ] Handle Float URL parameters or switching some endpoints to take query parameters
-- [ ] Better handle colormaps and nicities
 - [ ] Provide some sort of endpoint to check if an image is a valid COG

 ### Phase 3 and onward